tamucc-comp-bio/classroom_repo_2024/lectures/lecture11.md

 `continue` skips the remaining code in 1 cycle of the loop

 Here, we print out the first 100 even numbers, counting from 0.
-Note that it really matters where the line `found = found + 1` is placed

 ```python
 x = 0